niek-sidn/stiab/README.md

 That should hopefully satisfy your testing and designing needs.

 ### W.I.P alert
-**NOTE**: At the moment this should be considered work in progress.
+> [!CAUTION]: At the moment this should be considered work in progress.
+>
- * especially the zones TTL's and KASP policies may not be atuned.
+> * especially the zones TTL's and KASP policies may not be atuned.
- * inconsistencies between components did happen. *TODO*: /var/lib/stiab -> /var/lib/nsd ?
+> * inconsistencies between components did happen. *TODO*: /var/lib/stiab -> /var/lib/nsd ?
- * maybe knot should be running as root in stead of user knot?
+> * maybe knot should be running as root in stead of user knot?
 Or NSD as user nsd?
- * nameserver configs are still unoptimized and bare bones
+> * nameserver configs are still unoptimized and bare bones
- * we have no TSIGs.
+> * we have no TSIGs.
- * NSD can do validation of the zone file, we should do this.
+> * NSD can do validation of the zone file, we should do this.

 ## Fake DNS root
 A fake dns rootserver is included.
 This server is a "self contained" dnssec signer, that serves the root zone containing all existing TLDs, and any you invent yourself.